 While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
 Using a combination of study strategies, tactics and tips, our tutoring experts in the Spokane region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That’s why our study skills tutors in the Spokane region focus on the larger picture.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.
+This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 - How to use active listening.

 - How to identify teacher expectations and priorities.

 - Getting to understand college admissions requirements, including the college admission essay.